Are The Best Fishing Tips & Trends From Pros?

-In Part 1 of this article, Paul Crawford covers why we should ignore the pros aloong with a few things we should do different.
-Stay tuned for part 2 later this week to read about non-tournament techniques long forgotten in the world of bass fishing.
+In Part 1 of this article, Paul Crawford covers why we should ignore the pros along with a few things we should do different.
+Follow up with Part 2 for non-tournament techniques long forgotten in the world of bass fishing

 Since joining the on-line community a few years ago, I’ve chatted, posted, and emailed a lot of bass fishermen about approaches and techniques.
 We’ve long heard B.A.S.S. trumpet the impact of their professional trail on weekend fishermen, but until you’ve talked to people all over the country, it’s hard to appreciate just how big of an impact that has been.
 Lures, patterns, presentations, equipment, all have been adopted throughout the country and even the world based almost solely on tournament success at the professional level.
 It has certainly been a great thing in uncounted ways and has definitely improved the level and success of bass fishermen everywhere.